imo-soft/abacus/README.md

 Simple algebra for kids of age 6-7 on Serbian language (cyrilic).

-Dedicated to my 6 years old son Ognjen.
+Dedicated to my (then) 6 years old son Ognjen.

 I wish him to be good mathematician.

-Live app available at https://abacus.softwarepieces.com .
+Live app available at https://abacus.it-outsource.me .